Skip to contentSkip navigation

 • Cheat Sheet — the language on one page, ready to copy.

-• Cypher API — the endpoint, auth tiers (anonymous runs 2 hops; a free key raises it to 3 via the X-API-Key header), and the response envelope.
+• Cypher API — the endpoint, how to send your key in the X-API-Key header, and the response envelope.

 • Use Cases — copy-paste recipes and runnable workflows organized by job.